Learning is remembering

-The concept of chi (qi) or prana is yet another cornerstone of Jin Shin Jyutsu.
+The concept of chi (qi) is yet another cornerstone of Jin Shin Jyutsu.
 By placing our hands on the body, we stimulate the circulation of chi and help it restore its harmonious circulation.
 And here is what makes Jin Shin Jyutsu unique among all its cousins.
 By applying it, we don’t move, take, or give energy.
-A client and practitioner simply join together with the common intent for harmony, and in the process, they both receive it.
+Client and practitioner simply join together with the common intent for harmony, and in the process, they both receive it.

 But when you know for yourselves